Reviewing BioLargo (BLGO) & Its Rivals

-BioLargo (NASDAQ:BLGO – Get Free Report) is one of 33 publicly-traded companies in the “Chemicals & allied products” industry, but how does it contrast to its rivals?
-We will compare BioLargo to related companies based on the strength of its institutional ownership, dividends, earnings, analyst recommendations, profitability, risk and valuation.
+BioLargo (NASDAQ:BLGO – Get Free Report) is one of 34 publicly-traded companies in the “Chemicals & allied products” industry, but how does it weigh in compared to its competitors?
+We will compare BioLargo to related businesses based on the strength of its valuation, institutional ownership, analyst recommendations, risk, earnings, profitability and dividends.

 Profitability